Access to Materials

 - Current UW faculty and staff can have materials checked out and mailed to their campus department mailbox.
 More information.

-- If the UW Libraries material that you want is checked out and you are a current UW faculty member, student or staff you can request a copy from a Summit library using UW Worldcat.
+- If the UW Libraries material that you want is checked out and you are a current UW faculty member, student or staff you can request a copy from a Summit library using UW Libraries Search.
 A copy will be sent from another academic library in Washington or Oregon and will arrive in three to five business days.

 - You can also place holds on UW Libraries material.
 Longer due dates will be reduced and material will be available in 14 days or less, depending on when the material is due.
 More information.